sethgrid/countmyreps/v2/README.md

 ./countmyreps
 ```

 When the service starts up, it will create `./cmy.db` (a sqlite3 db) and initially populate it with exercise types and default teams.
+You can use a gui such as https://sqlitebrowser.org/ to browse data.

 For Google Sign In, you will have to create a project on console.cloud.google.com.
 See https://skarlso.github.io/2016/06/12/google-signin-with-go/.